 Holistic Weight Loss: A Gentle Mind-Body Approach

-Holistic weight loss begins by naming a truth that is often ignored:
+Holistic weight loss begins with a different understanding.

 Weight is rarely just about food or exercise.

-Weight gain, emotional eating, fatigue, cravings, and metabolic slowdown are not signs of weakness or failure.
-They are often intelligent responses to prolonged pressure, stress, or instability.
+Weight gain, emotional eating, fatigue, cravings, and metabolic slowdown are not signs of weakness.
+They are often intelligent responses to prolonged stress, instability, or perceived threat.

-Most conventional weight-loss programmes are built around restriction, output, and control.
+Most conventional weight-loss programmes are built on restriction, output, and control.

-While this approach can create short-term change, it frequently produces long-term instability.
-Restriction sends threat signals to the nervous system.
-Intense exercise raises stress hormones in already depleted bodies.
-Food rules disconnect people from hunger and fullness cues.
+Calorie restriction signals scarcity.
+Intense exercise raises stress hormones in already depleted systems.
+Rigid food rules disconnect people from hunger and fullness cues.
 Over time, the body compensates by conserving energy, increasing cravings, and slowing metabolism.

 Why Diets Don’t Work for Long-Term Weight Loss

-Holistic weight loss begins with a different question:
+Holistic weight loss begins with a different starting point.

 Stress, Cortisol, and the Weight-Holding Body